RedisLabs/redislabs-docs/content/modules/add-module-to-cluster.md

 ---
-Title: Upgrading a Module in Redis Enterprise Software
+Title: Adding a Module to a Cluster
 description:
-weight: 3
+weight: 4
 alwaysopen: false
 categories: ["Modules"]
 aliases:
-    - /modules/upgrading/rs
+    - /modules/upgrading/rs/
     - /rs/developing/modules/upgrading/
+    - /modules/upgrading-rs/
 ---
 We are constantly working to improve the modules.
 To get the latest features and fixes for a module, you must upgrade the module in Redis.